Semiconductor Physics Basics: A Beginner-Friendly Guide to Understanding How Semiconductors Work

 Semiconductor physics basics explain how certain materials control the flow of electricity.
 These materials are neither perfect conductors like metals nor perfect insulators like rubber.
 Instead, they fall in between, making them extremely useful in modern electronics.

-Overview of Semiconductor Physics Basics
+Basics of Semiconductor Physics

 • Moderate electrical conductivity